GRiD: GPU-Accelerated Rigid Body Dynamics with Analytical Gradients: Performance Benchmarks

 CPU latency also scales with the dof of the robot (Figure~\ref{fig:benchmark_single}).
-For example, as the robot's dof increases by a factor of 1.7x from IIWA to HyQ, the computation time also increase by 1.3x, for the $O(N)$ ID algorithm, up to 1.5x, for the $O(N^2)$ $\nabla$ FD algorithm.
-It appears that this strong performance is due to the code generation taking advantage of the sparsity induced by HyQ's independent limbs and the many shared computations in the gradient computations.
-However, these optimizations are mitigated by the Atlas model, which is more complex with a multi-link torso and a much larger 30 dof.
-Atlas has 4.3x the dof of IIWA, but has a 4.2x (ID) to 9.0x ($\nabla$ FD) slowdown on the CPU.
+For example, as the robot's dof increases by a factor of 1.7x from IIWA to HyQ, the computation time also increase by 1.1x, for the $O(N)$ $ID$ algorithm, up to 1.5x, for the $O(N^2)$ $\nabla FD$ algorithm.
+It appears that this strong performance is due to the code generation taking advantage of the the many shared computations in the gradients, as well as the sparsity induced by HyQ's independent limbs, which decrease the longest path through the rigid body tree from 7 on IIWA to 3 on HyQ.
+However, these optimizations are mitigated by the Atlas model, which has a much larger 30 dof, and a longest path through the rigid body tree of 8.
+Atlas has 4.3x the dof of IIWA, but has a 3.9x ($ID$) to 7.2x ($\nabla FD$) slowdown on the CPU.

 By contrast, the GPU is able improve its scalability by not only taking advantage of sparsity and shared computations, but \emph{also the opportunities for fine-grained parallelism} caused by both independent limbs in complex robot models, and independent columns of the gradient computations.
-For example, Table~\ref{tab:single_timing} shows that by taking advantage of parallelism in the gradient computations, the GPU only takes 12.9, 11.0, and 42.1 $\mu$s (for IIWA, HyQ, Atlas) to compute the most computationally-intensive algorithm, the gradient of forward dynamics ($\nabla FD$), as compared to 3.0, 3.2, and 8.0 $\mu$s for the simplest algorithm, inverse dynamics ($ID$)--a slowdown of only 3.4x to 5.3x, and a significant reduction from the CPU's 10.2x to 21.5x slowdown for these algorithms.
-Similarly, Figure~\ref{fig:benchmark_single} shows that by leveraging limb-based parallelism, the GPU computes forward dynamics ($FD$) and both gradients ($\nabla ID, \nabla FD$) faster for HyQ than for IIWA, and only has a 2.7x to 3.3x slowdown from IIWA to Atlas, again a significant reduction from the CPU's 4.2x to 9.0x.
+For example, Table~\ref{tab:single_timing} shows that by taking advantage of parallelism in the gradient computations, the GPU is not only able to compute $\nabla ID$ faster than $FD$, but also only takes 12.9, 11.0, and 42.1 $\mu$s (for IIWA, HyQ, Atlas) for $\nabla FD$ as compared to 3.0, 3.2, and 8.0 $\mu$s for $ID$---a slowdown of only 3.4x to 5.3x, and a significant reduction from the CPU's 9.7x to 19.0x slowdown for these algorithms.
+Similarly, Figure~\ref{fig:benchmark_single} shows that by leveraging limb-based parallelism, the GPU computes forward dynamics ($FD$) and both gradients ($\nabla ID, \nabla FD$) faster for HyQ than for IIWA, and only has a 2.7x to 3.3x slowdown from IIWA to Atlas, again a significant reduction from the CPU's 3.9x to 7.2x.